Ajay2521/RateLimiter-using-Sliding-Window/README.md

 Step 1: Start the procedure

+// R, S and Sequence as passed from the main function as a paramters

-Step 2: Ensure R or S is not equal to 0 or less than 0, if R or S is equal to zero or less than, then preint respective error message and end the program
+Step 2: Check whether R or S is not equal to 0 or less than 0, if R or S is equal to 0 or less than 0, then print respective error message and terminate the program

 Step 3: Initialize the counter to 0

-step 4: Run loop for sequence times
+step 4: Run loop for "Sequence" number of times.

+// itr as iterating variable

 Step 5: Add the Sequence[itr] to the stack

-Step 6: increment counter for all insertion
+Step 6: increment the counter after each insertion

-Step 7: If itr becomes R, then wait(ignore) the sequence until the time period - S
+Step 7: When itr==R, then wait(ignore) for the sequence until the time period - S gets over.

 Step 8: set counter 0.

-Step 9: Repeat from step 5 to step 8 till all the sequence value is completely traversed and end loop
+Step 9: Repeat from step 5 to step 8 till all the values in the Sequence is completely traversed.
+Then end the loop

-Step 10: Run loop for every sequence value
+Step 10: Run loop for every values in the Sequence

 Step 11: if sequence is present in the stack then print sequence is allowed, if sequence is not present in stack then print sequence is blocked